Raotince

 Raotince (Раотинце) is a village located about 10 miles (14 km) northeast from the city of Tetovo in Jegunovce Municipality, North Macedonia.

 History

+Raotince is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 25 Christian households and 2 bachelors.

 West of present-day Raotince is the Late Antiquity archaeological site Arbino, a former village from which many archaeological remains have been excavated.
 Its etymological formation stems from the old South Slavic ethnonym for Albanians, Arban.

 Demographics

 According to the 2002 census, the village had a total of 565 inhabitants.
 Ethnic groups in the village include: